This article gives information on scanning options and example commands that can be used with SAV32CLI.

 - When running the program under normal conditions on computers with with User Account Control open ensure the command prompt is run as administrator as described in article 10069.

-When dealing with virus infection, run SAV32CLI in safe mode with command prompt.
+- When dealing with malware infection run SAV32CLI in safe mode.
 See Restarting a Windows computer in Safe Mode with Command Prompt for details on how to do this.
 In the text below, 'virus' is used to refer to viruses, Trojans, worms and other malicious programs.

 To run a scan for information only, so as to create a log, open a command prompt and change to the folder where the sav32cli.exe program is stored (usually C:\Program Files\Sophos\Sophos Anti-Virus) and type the following:

 This will create a log of infected files, but will not disinfect or delete any infected files.
 You can then copy the log to a floppy disk for printing or emailing.
 If you run SAV32CLI without the -P command line parameter, the information on viruses will be written only to the screen.

 Disinfecting infected files

 To disinfect infected items with SAV32CLI, use the '-di' command line parameter.